SVModular/SynthKit/README.md

 /8                       x                       x
 ```

+#### Rotating Clock Divider

+Works the same as the Clock Divider, except that when it is triggered, the outputs
+rotate.
+For each trigger, the output sequences increment one: output 1 changes to
+output 2, etc.

 #### Simple 4-Step Sequencer

 Takes a clock input, and outputs a simple 4-step sequence across one octave,